Monstrous M-theory: Monstrous M-theory in

-The Lagrangian (\ref{L-sugra}) \textit{should} be invariant under the following local supersymmetry transformations with parameter $\varepsilon $ (a Majorana spinor) :
+The Lagrangian (\ref{L-sugra}) should be invariant under the following local supersymmetry transformations with parameter $\varepsilon $ (a Majorana spinor) :

 To prove (or disprove) the invariance of the Lagrangian (\ref{L-sugra}) (with definitions (\ref{def})-(\ref{deff})) under the local supersymmetry transformations (\ref{susy-1})-(\ref{susy-5}), and thus fixing the real parameters $\mathbf{a}$,...,$\mathbf{y}$ as well as the tensors $\mathbf{C}$ , $\mathbf{E}$, $\mathbf{G}$ and $\mathcal{E}$, $\mathcal{G}$, seems a formidable task, which deserves to be pursued in a separate paper.

-Under dimensional reduction to $25+1$, one would then get a would-be type IIA $ \mathcal{N}=(1,1)$ supergravity theory; as observed above, this would correspond to a suitable truncation of the Monstrous gravity $2.\gamma .ii$ in (\ref{daje}); again, we leave this interesting task for further future work.
+Under dimensional reduction to $25+1$, one would then get a would-be type IIA $\mathcal{N}=(1,1)$ supergravity theory, with massless spectrum (\ref {subb}); as observed above, this would correspond to a suitable truncation of the Monstrous gravity $2.\gamma .ii$ in (\ref{daje}), in which $\#\wedge ^{2}$ decreases from $4$ to $3$; again, we leave the investigation of interesting task for further future work.